UAVWorks/tenguai/tengu/guis/tengu_modeller/README.md

 # The latest operations.

+- **28 jun 2017** Lists of processes and tasks in Sprout's properties dialog.
 - **27 jun 2017** The sprout proxy for the simulation process.
 - **26 jun 2017** X-Plane simulation process.
 - **24 jun 2017** The sprout's properties dialog.
 Tree-like workspace structure.